Matchings with lower quotas: Algorithms and complexity: Bounded treewidth graphs

 \subsection{Algorithm for bounded treewidth graphs}

+We will now describe an algorithm for solving \textsc{wmlq} in polynomial time for graphs with constant treewidth.
+The algorithm is a dynamic program that inductively computes a set of partial solutions for each bag of the tree decomposition.
+We will show how to obtain these solutions for a bag from the solutions of the children of that bag by a sequence of lemmas.
+Before we state these lemmas, we need to introduce a few more concepts.

-For every tree decomposition with a specific treewidth, a nice tree decomposition of the same treewidth can be found in linear time~\cite{Klo94}.
-A nice tree decomposition is characterized by an exclusive composition of the following four kinds of bags:
+\paragraph{Nice tree decomposition.} For every tree decomposition with a specific treewidth, a \emph{nice tree decomposition} of the same treewidth can be found in linear time~\cite{Klo94}.
+A nice tree decomposition is characterized by an exclusive composition of the following four kinds of bags: \begin{itemize} \item leaf bag: $|B| = 1$ and $B$ has no child; \item introduce bag: $B$ has exactly one child $B_1$, so that $B_1 \subset B$ and $|B \setminus B_1| = 1$; \item forget bag: $B$ has exactly one child $B_1$, so that $B \subset B_1$ and $|B_1 \setminus B| = 1$; \item join bag: $B$ has exactly two children $B_1$ and $B_2$, so that $B = B_1 = B_2$. \end{itemize} We will henceforth assume we are given such a nice tree decomposition.